 I drop to Guitar Lake, it is 4 pm, and I contemplate climbing another 3 miles and 2,200’ before the sun sets at 6:30.
 I don’t want to get stuck at the top, so it will be an all or nothing effort to go over and down to Trail Camp.
 I fuel with Tang, Snickers and maltodextrin and charge up.

 Yes, it is cold and the temperature is dropping.

 I make it to trail crest and feel good.

-I stop to put on all the clothes I own, the sun sets, and temperature drops super-fast.
+I stop to put on all the clothes I brought, the sun sets, and temperature drops super-fast.

 The 1,500’ descent to Trail Camp is nearly all snow/ice, but is nicely diced up by all the micro spikes that passed by that day.

 DAY 4: From trail camp I see the endless procession of Whitney hikers climbing up the hill to the left, all through the night and starting around 5 the next morning.
 I take off on the long descent to Whitney Portal.

 On the drive home I visit Pearsonville, the “Hub Cap Capital of the World”.
 My lady friend is still there but needs some TLC.